samuelnovaes/vue-stack/README.md

 # vue-stack
-Minimalistic Boilerplate for FullStack Express and Vue.js applications.
+Minimalistic Boilerplate for FullStack Express and Vue.js applications with PWA support.

 > To understand how this boilerplate works, see the [Nuxt.js documentation](https://nuxtjs.org).